MarioMingarro/ClimaRep/README.md

 This function calculates representativeness for each input `polygon` in both scenarios and determines cells where conditions:

-- **Retained** - Climate conditions that exist in both the current and future scenarios.
+- **Stable** - Climate conditions that exist in both the current and future scenarios.
 - **Lost** - Climate conditions that exist now but are no longer present in the future.
 - **Novel** - Climate conditions that are new and only appear in the future scenario.